OUR MEMBERS

 Ro is back!
 He was with us from 2018-19, then completed post-doctoral research fellowships at INRAE, France and the Ruhi lab at UC Berkeley.
 He started his senior fellowship at NTU in January 2023.

 Ro is a freshwater community ecologist.
-His current research is characterizing the independent and interacting effects of climate change and other pressures communities in river ecosystems.
-He is using long-term and large-scale datasets to better understand the drivers of spatiotemporal variability in community composition.
-In particular, we want to identify communities and ecosystems on the approach to tipping points, to enable timely management actions that enhance ecological resilience
+His current research is characterizing the independent and interacting effects of climate change and other pressures on riverine communities.
+He uses long-term and large-scale datasets to better understand the drivers of spatiotemporal variability in community composition.
+We want to identify communities and ecosystems approaching tipping points, to enable timely actions that enhance ecological resilience.

-Ro is particularly interested in the effects of extreme events on metacommunities, and seeks to better understand how communities respond to and recover from extreme events in network-wide contexts.
+Ro's research seeks to better understand how metacommunities respond to and recover from extreme events in network-wide contexts.

 PAST MEMBERS